 Integrative health is one of the fastest growing areas in the health care industry.
 The aim of Integrative Health Certificate Studies (IHCS) is to provide students a solid foundation in the area of integrative health, through a series of four online courses: Introduction to Integrative Health Care, Trends in Integrative Health, Psychology of Mind/Body, and Mindfulness.
 The courses may be taken individually or linked together for completion of the IHCS.
 The IHCS is a non-credit program offered by UWG Continuing Education and is open to the community.
-The Summer/Fall 2018 Cohort is currently in session.
-The Spring 2019 Cohort will start on January 28, 2019.
+The Spring/Summer 2019 Cohort will start on March 11, 2019.

 The IHCS is designed for anyone in the health-care industry (especially those who are at the bedside), hospital administrators, practitioners, mental health-care personnel, social workers, professionals in the field of education and interested individuals.